jaishreejoshita/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench-Coursera-Project/README.md

-# Analyze Data in a Model Car Database with MySQL Workbench Coursera Project
+# Analyze Data in a Model Car Database with MySQL Workbench - A Coursera Project

 *Project Description:*
 This project aims to conduct data analysis in the context of the fictional company Mint Classics.
 I will be playing the role of a novice data analyst assisting the company in addressing inventory and storage facility-related issues.
 The problem at hand involves the decision to close one of the existing storage facilities.